VoltanFr/memcheck/ReadMe.md

   2. In the file `MemCheck.CommandLineDbClient\ManageDB\MakeUserAdmin.cs`, modify the field `userName` to set it to the user name you created.
   3. Compile and run the `MemCheck.CommandLineDbClient` project.
 Note that it ends on an exception, because the current implementation of this project is a bit askew.
 Its execution is a success if it logs `Test done`.
   4. After that, the MemCheck web site must run correctly from your debugger, and you should be able to log in.
 - Now, running the web site project, you should be able to log in.
-You then need to create a language for cards.
+You then need to...
+  - Create a language for cards.
 Since your account is admin, you have an `Admin` link at the bottom of the screen.
 This is where you can create a language (eg `Français`).
+  - Create the tag named `Perso`.
 - You're now all set, with a fully functional local deployment of MemCheck!

 ### Projects